helto4real/hassio/docker/deconz/readme.md

 SUBSYSTEM=="tty", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6001", ATTRS{serial}=="A138UEXZ", SYMLINK+="ttyUSB.RFX"
 ```

-restart and you will have two new devices ttyUSB.CON and ttyUSB.RFX that will be correctly mapped every time.
+**reboot** and you will have two new devices ttyUSB.CON and ttyUSB.RFX that will be correctly mapped every time.
 check with ``ls /dev`` and check link with ``ls -l /dev/ttyUSB.CON``
 In my example I use rfxtrx usb too.